-If you wish to bring home a stray or semi-feral cat, it is important that you understand the best ways to categorize them.
+If you wish to bring home a stray or semi-feral cat, you must understand the best ways to categorize them.
 Once you know whether your cat is stray or feral, you can dedicate your time and energy accordingly to socializing them.

-Feral and stray cats are difficult to differentiate from far.
+Feral and stray cats are difficult to differentiate from.
 This is especially true if they are frightened or trapped.
 If you simply walk up to a cat and start petting them, you might end up with scratches and bites on your body.

-So, it is important that you give them some time to relax and show their individual levels of socialization.
+So, you must give them some time to relax and show their levels of socialization.
 Adult ferals have never socialized with humans.
 This means they cannot be a part of an indoor environment.
-So, they might end up in shelters or caught by local animal control when complained about.
+So, they might end up in shelters or be caught by local animal control when complained about.
 So, they prefer living outdoors and far from human interaction.